acotter90/axway-open-docs/content/en/docs/apim_relnotes/20210830_apimgr_relnotes.md

 ### Notice of schedule change for updates

 The cadence of the updates for API Gateway, API Manager, and API Portal has changed.
-From the August update onwards, the update schedule follows a three months release cadence.
+From the August update onwards, the update schedule follows a three months release cycle.

 ## Deprecated features